Two-step orthogonal-state-based protocol of quantum secure direct communication with the help of order-rearrangement technique: The GV protocol and its security

-Alice and Bob perform the following two tests to detect Eve's possible malicious eavesdropping: \begin{enumerate} \item They compare the sending time $t_{s}$ with the receiving time $t_{r}$ for each wave packet.
-Since the traveling time is $\theta$ and the delay time is $\tau$, we must have $t_{r}=t_{s}+\theta+\tau.$ This ensures that Eve cannot delay $|0\rangle$ until also having $|1\rangle$ simultaneously, which would have allowed her to decode $|\psi_j\rangle$.
+Alice and Bob perform the following two tests to detect Eve's possible malicious eavesdropping: (1) They compare the sending time $t_{s}$ with the receiving time $t_{r}$ for each wave packet.
+We must have $t_{r}=t_{s}+\tau+\Delta.$ This ensures that Eve cannot delay the upper packet until also having lower packet simultaneously, which would allow her to decode the states.
 Even so, she may replace both wave packets with a corresponding dummy.
-To avoid such an attack, the timing of transmission of $|0\rangle$ is kept random.
-Furthermore, \item Alice and Bob look for changes in the data by comparing over an authenticated classical channel, a portion of the transmitted bits with the same portion of the received bits. \end{enumerate}
+To avoid such an attack, the timing of transmission of particles is kept random.
+To faciliatate this, Alice and Bob discretize their sending times into a sequence of time bins.
+(2) Alice selects a fraction of particles and announces their time coordinates.
+Bob announces his measurement outcomes on them.
+Alice ensures that his received bits are consistent with her transmitted bits.

-Because of the first of the above tests, Eve is unable to access the full state $|\psi_j\rangle$ and is restricted to attacking one packet at a time.
-Eve's perspective can be quite generally captured by introducing an ancilla or probe $P$ that interacts with Alice's particle according to:
+The security of GV can be understood in terms of an extended no-cloning theorem applicable to orthogonal states, when Eve's operations are restricted by the fact that she can physically access only one of the pieces $|U(t)\rangle$ and $|L(t)\rangle$ at a given time \cite{M98}.
+We present a slightly different version, amenable to subsequent generalization.

+The simplest operation accessible is a projective measurement onto the basis $\{|U(t)\rangle,|L(t)\rangle\}$, where we may ignore the time-dependence for convenience.
+If Eve measures projectively in this basis, she merely disrupts the coherence between the wave packets and is detected, but obtains no information about the secret bit $j$.
+More generally, Eve can introduce a probe $P$ that interacts with Alice's particle according to:

+where $C_U$ and $C_L$ are unitaries acting on the ancilla alone.
+Because the two packets are never together on the channel, causality demands that Eve's attack cannot unitarily mix the $U$ and $L$ pieces.
+An implication is that no attack by Eve, which is confined to the form (\ref{eq:mez}), can extract secret bit $j$, because this is stored as the phase information between the two wave packets, and cannot be accessed \textit{even probabilistically}.
+We prove this below.

-where $C_0$ and $C_1$ are unitaries acting on the ancilla alone, conditioned on the channel that Alice's wave-packet is located in.
-Acting on the particle-ancilla system, this transforms an initial state $|\psi_j\rangle \otimes |R\rangle\langle R|$ (where $|R\rangle$ is the initial `ready' state of the probe), after they are recombined by Bob using the encoding operation, to the state
+Let $|R\rangle$ be the initial `ready' state of the probe.
+Acting on the particle-probe system, Eq. (\ref{eq:mez}) transforms an initial state $|\Psi_j\rangle \otimes |R\rangle$, after they are recombined by Bob, to the state

 where $|u\rangle \equiv C_0|R\rangle$ and $|d\rangle = C_1|R\rangle$.
 The probe is now left in the state: